KosmX/java-toolchains/README.md

     useJUnitPlatform()
 }
 ```
 gradle is not a java specific tool, it can be used for other languages.

 `plugin`: which plugins do you want to enable. `java-library`, `java` for java code, `maven-publish` to publish to maven server.
 > There are many custom plugins like `fabric-loom` which helps building Minecraft mods, but these are not built-in plugins, you'll need to set a repository in `settings.gradle`...

-`group` and `version`: the project group and versio ID
+`group` and `version`: the project group and version ID

 `repositories`: declare external repositories, `mavenCentral()` will add maven central